-Everyone started to laugh so I figured I'd defend him.
+Everyone started to laugh so I figured I'd defend the old coot!

-The guys all looked at me laughing when Murphy cut in, "Ya but the people in it?
-It ain't the house sittin' on that ship,"
+"Ya but the people in it?
+It ain't the house sittin' on that ship!"
+Murphy argued.

-How the fuck did I use such a long world properly, I'm so drunk right now.
+How the fuck did I use such a long word properly, I'm so drunk right now.

 "Aye but now we're back to the house being ON the fuckin' ship!
 It's the fuckin' people on the fuckin' ship!"

 "Aye!
 And it's not just that one either!
-Doc's had some good ones," Connor started to laugh as he gestured to Rocco with his smoke, "Ya like, A penny saved is worth two in the bush, isn't it?"
+Doc's had some good ones!"
+Connor laughed as he gestured to Rocco with his smoke.
+"Ya like, a penny saved is worth two in the bush, isn't it?"

-The bar started to laugh and Murphy added, "And don't cross the road if you can't get out of the kitchen."
+Murphy piped up, "And don't cross the road if you can't get out of the kitchen!"